infolektuell/gradle-typst/README.md

 [![Gradle Plugin Portal Version](https://img.shields.io/gradle-plugin-portal/v/de.infolektuell.typst)](https://plugins.gradle.org/plugin/de.infolektuell.typst)

-[Typst] is a new markup-based typesetting system that is designed to be as powerful as LaTeX while being much easier to learn and use.
+[Typst] is a new markup-based typesetting system designed to be as powerful as LaTeX while being much easier to learn and use.
 A Typst document can be compiled from a single _.typ_ file, but a complex project can also contain many files, including data, images, and fonts.
 The Typst compiler needs the correct file paths to find everything and compile such projects successfully.
 This Gradle plugin offers a way to maintain such projects: